-For some brick and mortar retailers, creating beautiful window displays comes naturally to them.
+For some brick and mortar retailers, creating beautiful store window displays comes naturally to them.
 For others, creating a window display can feel daunting and challenging!
-If the latter is you, I want to share some helpful tips for creating eye-catching window displays.
+If the latter is you, I want to share some helpful ideas for creating eye-catching store window displays.

 I co-own The Salvaged Boutique in Lakewood, Ohio with my sister.
 We’re a home decor and gift boutique with a creative studio where we refurbish furniture and work on other upcycling projects to sell in our store.